29 Jul Cloghanmore Court Tomb

 The total length of the reconstructed tomb is about 47 m (154 ft).
 Its oval-shaped court is about 13.7 m (45 ft) long and 11m (36 ft) wide (see diagram in the gallery, below).
 The two main burial chambers, side-by-side galleries each 5 m (16.5 ft) long, are located near the western end of the tomb.
 This is a feature found at only one other Irish site, the Deerpark Court Tomb in Co.
 Sligo.6 The “arms” of the large court nearly meet at its eastern end, where an entrance is now located.
 At either side of this entrance are secondary burial chambers, a feature not found in most other court tombs.

-The high-resolution photographs below were made with a large-format view camera in 1979.
-Click the photo, and then click the button at the right of the Zoomify toolbar to see it full-screen.
-(See example.)
+The high-resolution photographs to the right were made with a large-format view camera in 1979.
+Click the photo, and then click the button at the right of its Zoomify toolbar to see it full-screen.

 More strikingly unique, these two secondary burial chambers each contain something not found in any other court tomb: an orthostat with the signature rock-art designs of the Irish passage tomb.
 While not nearly as numerous nor as complex as the decorations at the Newgrange or Loughcrew passage tombs, characteristic passage tomb art on the two stones was noted when the monument was first discovered.

 The luxuriant growth of lichens and mosses on the stones during the century and half since the Board of Works restored the monument has obscured the designs noted by the nineteenth-century antiquarians.
 A selection of their drawings is contained in the gallery below.
 Especially observant visitors may still note some of the rock art today, especially when the angular light of the early morning sun delineates the inscribed circles.
 A close-up view of one of the two decorated orthostats of the secondary tombs may be viewed by clicking through the hotspots in the virtual-reality environment, top left.7